miromannino/miromannino/README.md

 Hi there!
-I’m Miro, a Computer Scientist working at the Human Data Interaction Lab at New York University in Abu Dhabi.
+I’m Miro, a Full-Stack Software Engineer working at New York University in Abu Dhabi.
 Originally from Italy, I earned my MS and BS from the University of Bologna.
 I like computer science, I like art, and wherever they meet together.

 A more complete list of my projects: <a href="https://miromannino.com/portfolio/">https://miromannino.com/portfolio/</a>